diligentlyai/freewayai/docs/prompt_templates.md

                         },
                         "prompt_template": {
                             "type": "string",
-                            "description": "The prompt template itself, with keyword variables in curly brackets ({})" },
+                            "description": "The prompt template itself, with keyword variables in curly brackets ({}).
+Optional, but only if messages is present."
+                        },
+                        "messages": {
+                            "type": "array",
+                            "items": {
+                                "type": "object",
+                                "properties": {
+                                    "role": {
+                                        "type": "string",
+                                        "description": "The role of who sent that message (user OR assistant)" },
+                                    "content": {
+                                        "type": "string",
+                                        "description": "The content of the message, with keyword variables in curly brackets ({})."
+                                    }
+                                }
+                            },
+                            "description": "The messages that will be formatted and sent.
+This is generally used for few-shot prompting.
+Optional, but only if prompt_template is present."
+                        },
                         "variables": {
                             "type": "array",